holgerroth/NVFlare/research/auto-fl-research/templates/literature_loop.md

 - Discard: more FedProx/SCAFFOLD/FedAdam retries without new implementation evidence.
 - Do not retry: median aggregation as a robust outlier fix under this budget.
 - Sources to carry forward: Zhang21 update clipping, Yashwanth24 adaptive self-distillation, Qu22/FedSAM reserve.

+### Batch outcome

+- Update clipping with norm 45 tied the best at 0.903400 but added aggregation complexity, so it was discarded rather than kept.
+- Global self-distillation with alpha 0.05 and temperature 2.0 scored 0.901000, below the current best.
+- The default-off code knobs were reverted after review; carry the paper hypotheses forward only as null results unless a stronger threshold/adaptive implementation is justified by new evidence.